jwulf/slack-cloud-worker/README.md

 npm i -g wrangler
 ```

-4. Grab your Account ID from your Cloudflare dashboard (click on Workers on the right).
-Put it into `wrangler.toml` in the `account_id` field.
+4. Grab your Account ID from your [Cloudflare dashboard](https://dash.cloudflare.com/) (click on Workers on the right).
+Put the Account ID into `wrangler.toml` in the `account_id` field.
 5. Create a new API key in your Cloudflare account.
 Click on "Get your API token" under your Account ID, and create a new token with Permissions: Account > Workers Scripts > Edit.
 6. Copy the API key.
 7. Run `wrangler config`.